asktami/flicklog-api/README.md

 This project was bootstrapped with [Express Boilerplate with Routes, Winston and UUID](https://github.com/asktami/express-boilerplate-routes).

-See [https://github.com/asktami/bookmarks-server](https://github.com/asktami/bookmarks-server) for info on how I created my Express APIs.
+See [https://github.com/asktami/bookmarks-server](https://github.com/asktami/bookmarks-server) for info on how I create my Express APIs.